-3 offsets in both (+/-) Y directions are given in Table 8.2.
-Note well that when ACIS-S is placed in the focal plane, the standard procedure includes a -20 arcsec (-0.33 arcmin) offset to avoid placing the image of a point source on the boundary between the nodes in S3.
-Table 8.2 gives the energies of gaps relative to the nominal aimpoint, not the standard offset position.
-For example, with zero order at this standard Y-offset position, the gap between chips S3 and S4 spans the energy range 1.519-1.477 keV in the MEG spectrum (lower energies on S4).
+The nominal ACIS-S aim point is on chip S3, about 2.0' from the gap between chips S2 and S3.
+Energies of gap edges in both dispersed spectra for the nominal aim point and for 3 offsets in both (+/-) Y directions are given in Table 8.2.
+Note well that when ACIS-S is placed in the focal plane, the standard procedure includes an 0.33 arc minute offset to avoid placing the image of a point source on the boundary between the nodes in S3.
+Table 8.2 gives the energies of gaps for several offset values, including the standard +0.33 and +0.33 arc minute offset values.
+Examples of reading the table: With zeroth order at the +0.33 arc minute Y-offset position, the gap between chips S1 and S2 spans the energy range +0.820-0.833 keV in the MEG spectrum (lower energies on S1) where there is a prominant Fe-L line.
 With a +0.33 arc minute Y offset, the S2-S3 gap in the HEG spectrum is moved up to over 9 keV, so that the Fe-K line region is not affected.